twolfson/real-estate-photo-minimap/README.md

 Before arriving at that library, we explored/attempted other approaches:

 - Boxes with labels in center or empty boxes, partially completed in `1.5.0` but lacked robust functionality
+  - Also initial revision had drawback of crowding target space, though likely could be fixed
 - Gridline-based builder, explored in `dev/gridlines.builder` but not promising for straight lines nor click/drag
 - Other approaches considered: <https://raw.githubusercontent.com/twolfson/real-estate-photo-minimap/dev/integrate.floorplan/README.md?token=AAG4KWGAIEUOCRMG3A7VCHLABYJS2>